Adobe Acrobat showing PDF tag structure and accessibility checker with all items passed for an annual report document

 A standard PDF exported from InDesign, Word, or another design tool is often visually polished but structurally invisible to assistive technology.
 The software sees a flat image of text — not a structured document.
 Remediation adds the structure that was missing.

-Alternative text— Writing descriptive alt text for all images, charts, and non-text elements
+Writing descriptive alt text for all images, charts, and non-text elements so screen readers can describe them accurately.

 A remediated PDF meets standards such as WCAG 2.1 AA, PDF/UA, and the requirements of the EU Accessibility Act.

-Why the EU Accessibility Act Changes Everything
+Why the EU Accessibility Act changes everything

-The European Accessibility Act (EAA) entered into force in June 2025.
+The European Accessibility Act entered into force in June 2025.
 It requires businesses operating in the EU to make their digital products and services — including documents published online — accessible to people with disabilities.
+This affects a wide range of industries: financial services, e-commerce, publishing, public institutions, and any company distributing product manuals, reports, or catalogues digitally.

+Non-compliant organisations face complaints, audits, and potential fines.
 For translation agencies and their clients, this means the final deliverable is no longer just a translated, layout-accurate PDF.
 It must also be an accessible one.

 Most discussions of PDF remediation focus on single-language documents.
 But multilingual projects introduce complications that standard accessibility workflows are not designed for.